losahlmann/Forschungspraktikum/Report.md

 have existence and uniqueness ???? smoothing

 ##### Theorem
-Consider the Delay Differential Equation
+Consider the autonomous Delay Differential Equation

+TODO: do we need global existence or just local?

+TODO: this DDE is more general than in definition above

 $$
 \begin{cases}